Adalberto Carrasquilla

-Adalberto Eliécer Carrasquilla Alcázar (born 28 November 1998) is a Panamanian professional footballer who plays as a midfielder for Major League Soccer club Houston Dynamo and the Panama national team.
+Adalberto Eliécer Carrasquilla Alcázar (born 28 November 1998), commonly known as Coco Carrasquilla is a Panamanian professional footballer who plays as a midfielder for Liga MX club UNAM and the Panama national team.

 Club career

 Tauro

 Carrasquilla began his career with Tauro FC in his hometown of Panama City.
 He made his first team debut on 29 March 2015 during a 1–0 loss to Árabe Unido in a Liga Panameña de Fútbol match at just 16 years old.
 He scored his first goal on 22 April 2016 to give Tauro a 2–1 win over Árabe Unido.
 During 5 seasons playing for Tauro, Carrasquilla helped them win the 2017 Clausura and 2018 Apertura league titles.

 FC Cartagena

 On 12 August 2019 it was confirmed that Carrasquilla had been loaned out to FC Cartagena, who at the time were playing in Segunda División B, the Spanish third-tier, for the rest of 2019 with an option to buy.
 He made his debut for Cartagena on 15 September, coming off the bench in a 1–0 win over Atlético Sanluqueño.
 On 29 November 2019, Cartagena announced that they had triggered Carrasquilla's purchase option for €300,000 and signed him to a new contract until 2025.
 Carrasquilla made 20 appearances in all competitions during his first season in Spain, helping Cartagena win promotion to the Segunda División after 8 seasons in the third tier.

 He scored his first goal for Cartagena on 24 October 2020 in a 3–0 win against UD Las Palmas.
 After playing regularly for the first half of the season Cartagena brought in a new head coach in January, Luis Carrión.
 Carrasquilla featured less frequently over the latter half of the season.
 He made 28 appearances and scored 1 goal in league play as Cartagena finished 16th in the table, 3 spots and 3 points above the relegation zone.